justinmklam/dabao/README.md

 *Coming soon!* - The case will make the magnetic interface more robust, which will allow the keyboard to be lifted from either side without it collapsing in half.
 Additional magnets will likely be added to make the connection more secure.

 ## Build Guide

+> [!WARNING]
+> This project is provided for educational and experimental purposes only.
+It is shared "as-is," without any warranty of any kind, express or implied, including but not limited to the warranties of merchantability or fitness for a particular purpose.
+By using these files, you acknowledge that you are assuming all risks associated with the assembly, use, and operation of the hardware.
+The author shall not be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the project or the use of these files.

 *Coming soon!*

 ## Acknowledgements

 This design was inspired by the following keyboards:

 - [TPS42](https://github.com/crehmann/TPS42)
 - [duet](https://github.com/zzeneg/duet)
 - [Santoku](https://www.reddit.com/r/ErgoMechKeyboards/comments/oisnad/i_made_this_santoku_gen_2_trackpoint_as_a/?chainedPosts=t3_g4m3f6)

 Helpful trackpoint resources:

 - [infused-kim's Trackpoint Driver](https://github.com/infused-kim/kb_zmk_ps2_mouse_trackpoint_driver) - outdated for the recent versions of zmk, but still a treasure trove of information
 - [Jorne Trackpoint Wiki](https://github.com/joric/jorne/wiki/Tracking)
 - [TheMK Wiki - TrackPoint Overview](https://wiki.themk.org/index.php/TrackPoint)